Restrictions eased across the country from today – what’s happening where?

-Western Australia: Seated dining for 20 people within pubs has resumed, but venue staff will have to complete a COVID-19 hygiene course before the resumption of service.
+Western Australia: Currently seated dining for 20 people within pubs is allowed, but venue staff will have to complete a COVID-19 hygiene course before the resumption of service.

 Australian Capital Territory: Currently, pubs offering dining can seat up to 10 patrons, including children, across their whole venue.
 Alcohol can only be consumed with a meal.

-This week the state government announced that from May 30, hospitality venues are allowed 20 seated patrons per enclosed or outdoor space.
-This means that larger venues will be able to permit more people, given they are across multiple spaces and meet social distancing guidelines.
+Late last month the state government announced that from May 30, hospitality venues are allowed 20 seated patrons per enclosed or outdoor space.
+This means that larger venues are now able to permit more people, given they are across multiple spaces and meet social distancing guidelines.
 These numbers do not include staff or patrons waiting for takeaway, but social distancing should apply in these cases.

 Tasmania: Currently in Stage 1 of its roadmap, Tasmania’s Restaurants and cafes in all settings (including restaurants in pubs, clubs, hotels and RSLs) can open and seat patrons of up to 10 people per dining areas, with a total of two dining areas allowed per venue.
 Seated table service only, one diner per four sqm, and each dining area must have its own wait staff.
 Alcohol to only be consumed with food.